- The EUR bounced hard after an initial sell-off following the Fed’s rate hike.

-Several factors are influencing the value of the euro:
+A closer look at factors influencing the value of the euro:

-If you’d like to discuss your specific situation or for more analysis on FX markets or information regarding SVB's FX services, contact your SVB FX Advisor or the SVB FX Advisory Team at firstname.lastname@example.org.
+For more analysis on currency markets or information regarding SVB's FX services contact your SVB FX Advisor or the SVB FX Advisory Team at firstname.lastname@example.org.